AlexMetsai/Python-Web-Utils/README.md

-# python-requests
+# Python Web tools
-HTTP requests with python\
+HTTP requests and other tools with Python\\
 Utilizing Python's 'Simple HTTP Server' for demo purposes.
+Keep in mind that the latter is not suitable for production settings.